The Rain Goes Down in Africa

 If we wouldn't have been aware that we were in Africa proper, the monkeys chasing each other around right outside the airport terminal (and Sibylle reminding us to look out for our belongings) quickly reminded us.
 We hopped in the car that would be our trusty companion for the next two weeks and left for Lobatse where we would spend the night in Sibylle's house before we set out on our road trip.

-It did not take us long to learn what "wet season" meant in Botswana, as soon as we left it started raining like there was no tomorrow—we didn't know back then that these rainstorms would accompany us for the days to come.
+It did not take us long to learn what "wet season" meant in Botswana, as soon as we set out it started raining like there was no tomorrow—we didn't know back then these rainstorms would accompany us for the days to come.

 After arriving we have washed off the dust of the road with some real Botswana lager and had a nice dinner together.
-As a personal favorite I frequently gift Tokaji Aszú (a sweet white desert wine from the Eastern region of Hungary) to people whenever I travel outside of Hungary.
-This trip was no exception, I picked up an "5 puttonyos Tokaji Aszú (2008)" of the Disznókő winery while in Debrecen to take with me.
-After flying about 6000 miles, that's a well-traveled wine for you!
+As a personal favorite I frequently take Tokaji Aszú (a sweet white desert wine from the Eastern region of Hungary) so I picked up an "5 puttonyos Tokaji Aszú (2008)" of the Disznókő winery while in Debrecen (after about 6000 miles, that's a well-traveled wine i can tell you!).
 We drank some of the bottle after diner and Sibylle put the rest aside for later in our Kalahari trip.

 Everyone was rather tired at this point and we had a tough morning ahead of us so we turned in rather early.
 Sibylle gave me and Jan-Erik one of her lovely downstairs guestrooms, each, so I hunkered down, plugged in All The Things to charge and went to bed.